Christopher Morel Player Props: Cubs vs. Braves

-The Chicago Cubs, including Christopher Morel (.409 on-base percentage in past 10 games, 72 points above season-long percentage), battle starting pitcher Max Fried and the Atlanta Braves at Wrigley Field, Friday at 2:20 PM ET.
+Christopher Morel and his .400 on-base percentage over his past 10 games (64 points higher than his season-long percentage), will be in action for the Chicago Cubs versus the Atlanta Braves and Bryce Elder on August 5 at 2:20 PM ET.

-He had a hitless performance in his previous game (0-for-3 with an RBI) against the Reds.
+In his previous game he had a hitless showing (0-for-1) against the Braves.

 Christopher Morel Game Info & Props vs. the Braves